geraintpalmer/geraintpalmer.github.io/_posts/2019-01-29-darwin-central-limit.md

 <img src="{{site.baseurl}}/images/NormalDist.png" width="350">{: .center-image }

-It's nice to begin with talking about a [Galton board](https://en.wikipedia.org/wiki/Bean_machine) (or bean machine) which shows that a small cumulative increments either side of a starting point results in a final resting place that follows a Normal distribution.
+It's nice to begin by talking about a [Galton board](https://en.wikipedia.org/wiki/Bean_machine) (or bean machine) which shows that a small cumulative increments either side of a starting point results in a final resting place that follows a Normal distribution.

-We could say that as a child's height will differ by a small increment to their parents then this Galton board can explain why human height follows a Normal distribution.
+We could say that as a child's height will differ by a small increment to their parents; then this Galton board can explain why human height follows a Normal distribution.
 But this seems to me a bit of a hand-wavy explanation.

 Let's think about Darwin's theory of natural selection.